Below please find answers to some of the most frequently asked questions about the Working Worldwide Program.

 For more information on safety in Kosovo, see the Departmen of State's Consular Information Sheet on Kosovo.

 All federally-guaranteed loans can be paid back on an income-based scale.
-Given the amount of compensation received through the Teach in China program, participants can most often either qualify for very low or no monthly payments, or apply to receive an economic hardship deferment from their lending institutions.
-This allows graduates to defer paying their student loans until after they return from the Teach in China program but applicants are encouraged to check the terms of their loan agreements and call their lending institutions to ensure they can receive such a payment schedule or deferment.
+Given the amount of compensation received through the Working Worldwide program, participants can most often either qualify for very low or no monthly payments, or apply to receive an economic hardship deferment from their lending institutions.
+This allows graduates to defer paying their student loans until after they return from the Working Worldwide program.
+However, applicants are encouraged to check the terms of their loan agreements and call their lending institutions to ensure they can receive such a payment schedule or deferment.
 Such deferment is rarely given for private loans.

 Find more information about loan repayment options at the Federal Student Aid webpage.